Causes and Symptoms of TMJ Pain

 Image

 TMJ is the abbreviated reference for Temporomandibular Joint.
-A Temporomandibular joint pain is a feeling of discomfort in the joint that lies between your skull and the back of your mouth.
+Temporomandibular joint pain is a feeling of discomfort in the joint that lies between your skull and the back of your mouth.
 This joint is basically a sliding hinge between your mouth and your skull that allows free movement of your mouth cavity.
 Therefore a TMJ makes chewing, yawning and any other activity that requires you to open your mouth wide, difficult.

 An issue with the Temporomandibular joint primarily arises due to lifestyle disorders.
 Let us have a glance of the number of factors that could contribute in causing a TMJ issue.